dkindler/ghissues/README.md

 #### Todo

-- Visually appealing UI
+- Visually appealing UI.
+Including but not limited to:
+   1. Render markdown in comments
-- Loading indicators
+   2. Loading indicators
 - Support Github authentication
    1. Respond to issues
 - View repositories not owned by user, but contributed to by them